-Figure~\ref{fig:eff} shows the gamma/hadron separation performance.
+Figure~\ref{fig:eff} shows the gamma-hadron separation performance.
 The gamma efficiency, $\gamma_{\rm{eff}}$, is defined as the ratio of events left after BDT cuts.
-Softer cuts lead to larger gamma efficiencies, i.e., larger signal retention, but also to larger background survival rates, i.e., background contamination.
+Softer cuts lead to higher gamma efficiencies, that is, to a higher signal retention, but also to higher background survival rates, that is, to background contamination.
 The opposite is seen for harder cuts.
 To first order, an optimal cut maximizes the q-factor, $\gamma_{\rm{eff}}/\sqrt{\rm{bkg}_{\rm{eff}}}$.
-When compared to the standard monoscopic configuration, \texttt{Mono}, the improved ones, \texttt{Mono++} and \texttt{Event types}, retain more signal and background at the lowest energies but still result in a larger q-factor.
+When compared to the standard monoscopic configuration, \texttt{Mono}, the improved types, \texttt{Mono++} and \texttt{Event types}, retain more signal and background at the lowest energies, but still result in a higher q-factor.
 This is due to the size-dependent BDT cut.
 In the standard case, a single BDT cut is applied to the whole energy range.
 This cut value is optimized such that the integral sensitivity is maximized, resulting in suboptimal performance at the lowest and highest energies.
-In contrast, a varying BDT cut can ensure optimal performance over the whole energy range and, for that, a soft cut is needed for low-size images, for which the separation is more challenging.
+In contrast, a varying BDT cut can ensure an optimal performance over the whole energy range, and to do this, a soft cut is needed for low-size images, for which the separation is more challenging.